mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 In this post I follow up on [my previous post](https://mbkoltai.github.io/reprod_multipl/) where I discussed the idea of a 'multiplier' that relates total (net) income to net investment of a given economic system.
 Both there and here I  follow [a book](http://www.worldcat.org/title/marxian-reproduction-schema-money-and-aggregate-demand-in-a-capitalist-economy/oclc/946076663) by Andrew Trigg.
 One problem with this approach is that it analyzes the system only in terms of net income (wages and profit) and does not include how the capital stock within the system also has to be reproduced.
 A framework wherein the reproduction of all components of output can be analyzed is the so-called reproduction schema.
 The reproduction schema (developed in the 2nd Volume of Capital by Karl Marx) describes how in a given cycle of production the total social capital including both 'variable' (human labour) and 'constant' (machines) capital can be reproduced and potentially expanded by capital accumulation.
 While Marx used numerical examples, the schema can be better analyzed with the help of input-output tables and the tools of linear algebra.
-Below in *Table 1* is a numerical example of *simple* reproduction, meaning that the amount of constant capital does not change from one period of production to the another.
-All the surplus value (profit) that is produced (or rather, received for the surplus fraction of the output) is consumed by the owners of capital, and not reinvested (accumulated).
+Below in *Table 1* is a numerical example of *simple* reproduction, meaning that the amount of constant capital does not change from one period of production to the other.
+All the surplus value (profit) that is produced (or rather received for the surplus fraction of the output) is consumed by the owners of capital, and not reinvested (accumulated).

 | Departments | Constant capital $$C_i$$ | Variable capital $$V_i$$  | Surplus value $$S_i$$ | Total output $$W_i$$ |
 | :-------------: |:------------------:| :---------------:|:----------:|:----------:|